redhat-na-ssa/flyingthings/docs/WORKSHOP.md

 Let’s take a look at what actually got created and deployed.

-In Deployments, we see three apps.
-LabelStudio, Minio, and model-yolo.
+fiveIn Deployments, we see four apps.
+LabelStudio, Minio, model-flyingthings and model-yolo.
 Let’s start with Minio.
 We can use the route to connect to the Minio console.
 The username and password is `minioadmin`.
 We can see that there is a bucket already created called `flyingthings`.
 In this bucket the main thing to notice is the zip file called `flyingthings-yolo.zip`.
 This is the main artifact used in training our custom model.
 More on that in a bit.

 ![alt text](images/minio-flyingthings.png "Minio Bucket")